JeringTech/Web.SyntaxHighlighters.HighlightJS/ReadMe.md

 ## Usage
 ### Creating `IHighlightJSService` in ASP.NET Apps
-ASP.NET Core has a built in dependency injection (DI) system.
+ASP.NET has a built in dependency injection (DI) system.
 This system can handle instantiation and disposal of `IHighlightJSService` instances.
 Call `AddHighlightJS` in `Startup.ConfigureServices` to register a service for `IHighlightJSService`:
 ```csharp
 public void ConfigureServices(IServiceCollection services)